kenhyuwa/spider-admin/README.md

 @endsection
 ```

-You can also create new file Javascript or CSS,
+You can also create new file Javascript and CSS,

 ```php
 @section('css')